orangkucing/WireS/README.md

 # WireS
-Slave only hardware I2C library for ATtiny1634 and ATtiny841.
+Slave only hardware I2C library for ATtiny1634, ATtiny441/841, and ATtiny828.

 ### Introduction

-Some Atmel microcontrollers have a built-in slave only I2C interface.
-For example, ATtiny1634, ATtiny441/841, ATtiny20/40 and ATtiny828 are this kind.
+Some Atmel microcontrollers have a built-in slave only I2C interface, namely, ATtiny1634, ATtiny441/841, ATtiny20/40, and ATtiny828.
 The hardware is completely different from the one in popular Arduinos as ATmega328 etc. so another version of Wire Library was needed.